HandsOnDataViz/book/docs/HandsOnDataViz.md

-except that we advise *against* using *Custom* settings to manually place color intervals wherever you wish, since they are more likely to create misleading maps, as you’ll learn in [Chapter 15: Detect Lies and Reduce Data Bias](detect.html).
+except that we advise *against* using *Custom* settings to manually place color intervals wherever you wish, since they are more likely to create misleading maps, as you’ll learn in [Chapter 15: Detect Lies and Reduce Bias](detect.html).
 Our best advice is to experiment with different interpolation methods, especially when working with skewed data, to better understand how these options shape the appearance of your choropleth maps and the data stories you tell with them.